Brine-Finance-Libs/brine-connector-nodejs/README.md

 #### Login

 Both `login` and `completeLogin` sets JWT as Authorization Token.
-Optionally, `setAccessToken` and `setRefreshToken` can be used to set JWT token directly.
+Optionally, `setAccessToken` and `setRefreshToken` can be used to set tokens directly.

 getNonce: `POST /sapi/v1/auth/nonce/`
 login: `POST /sapi/v1/auth/login/`